IntegrationDemonstrator/IntegrationDemonstrator/simulations/base_case/energy_balance.md

 CCGT is the only carbon-emitting dispatchable technology installed in the optimal system.
 CCGT plants produce 61.3 TWh of electricity, resulting in a capacity factor of 58.8 %.

 PCCCs capture most of the CO<sub>2</sub> emitted by CCGTs, which consume 7.5 TWh of electricity.
+The remainder of the emitted CO<sub>2</sub> is compensated by using biomethane.
 Subtracting this consumption from electricity produced by CCGTs, results in a net production of 53.9 TWh of electricity.
 PCCCs are installed at 97% of the CCGT capacity.

 Electricity consumption for the capture of CO<sub>2</sub> and for electrolysis reach their highest values between May and August.
 It follows that electricity produced by solar PVs are the main source of electricity for DAC and electrolysers and that DAC is used mainly when electricity demand is lower.